patrickomatik/pylocaldns/readme.md

 ### Web UI

-When enabled, the Web UI is accessible at:
+When enabled, the Flask-based Web UI is accessible at:

 ```
 http://<server-ip>:8080/